 Achieve a healthy weight

 Obesity may be a primary consideration to reduce levels of uric acid in the blood.
-Insulin resistance is commonly seen in those who are obese, and may be involved in the development of gout.
+Insulin resistance is commonly seen in those who are obese and it may be involved in the development of gout.
 Insulin resistance has been shown to decrease the amount of uric acid that is cleared in the urine.
 A condition known as the 'metabolic syndrome' is a cluster of symptoms which includes insulin resistance, along with tummy (abdominal) obesity, high blood pressure and abnormal blood fats (lipids) - for example, high cholesterol.
 This condition is strongly associated with high uric acid levels, which can be improved with slow, gradual weight loss.

-Weight loss has been shown to improve insulin resistance, and therefore reduce uric acid levels in the blood.
+Weight loss has been shown to improve insulin resistance and therefore reduce uric acid levels in the blood.
 However, it is important to avoid strict diets such as low-carbohydrate and high-protein diets.
 These may increase consumption of purines, a compound that breaks down into uric acid.
 Additionally, rapid weight loss through strict dieting can result in breakdown of tissue.
 This can temporarily cause a rise in uric acid levels.
 A gradual, safe weight loss of 1-2 lbs a week can help to achieve an optimal body weight.

 Drinking too much alcohol has been associated with gout for many years.
 However, it is uncertain how it may be related.
 Some types of alcohol, particularly beer, contain high levels of purines, which could be an indirect cause of gout.
 Alternatively, alcohol's association with gout could be due to it's contribution to obesity through excessive consumption.
 Alcohol contains 7 calories per gram and so drinking too much alcohol can lead to weight gain.